life-itself/web3/claims/can-solve-public-goods-problem.md

 This is where the actual functioning of these mechanisms diverges from the grand claims made about them.
 Currently these mechanisms have largely been used to develop Web3 projects and infrastructure[^21], which may be useful but are in fact not vital to basic standards of living.
 Choosing between an array of options takes on a different significance in this context than in more traditional public goods problem areas, where the goods in question are all to a greater or lesser extent vital.
 Any purported solution to the public goods problem as a whole which keeps us stuck in conditions of scarcity and retains the necessity of such prioritization doesn’t appear to be much of a solution at all.

-### P4: Web3 can do this for reasons that are innately tied to the technology itself (False)
+### P4: Web3 can do this for reasons that are innately tied to the technology itself (false)

 Finally, it’s worth turning our attention to the value add of Web3 itself.
 Even if P2 and P3 were to hold, for the overall claim that Web3 can help solve the public goods problem to be true, this would need to be because of some feature(s) of Web3 technology itself.
 In other words, it’s insufficient for contributions to the public goods problem simply to be coming out of the Web3 sphere, they need to rest on features of Web3 which make them impossible to replicate elsewhere.
 This means turning our attention to the blockchain technology underpinning it.